 Rabbit tractors are large movable pens on the ground.
 They work well for grow-outs, assuming you use a good design (like this tractor).
 Tractors must be moved daily to prevent coccidiosis and can’t be used in extreme conditions or temps.

 Colonies are rabbits raised together in groups, usually on the ground.
-They require lots of experience to work successfully.
+They require lots of experience and space to work successfully.
 Unlike cages, there are infinite variables in a colony.
-For instance, rabbits fight, get parasites, dig out, get flooded, or are attacked by predators.
+For instance, rabbits fight, get parasites, dig out, get flooded, overheat, or are attacked by predators.
 It’s very easy to lose kits in a colony and if one rabbit gets sick, all are exposed.
 Hence, rabbit colonies are not recommended for beginners.
+Rabbit Viral Hemorrhagic Disease (RHDV2) can also kill rabbits raised outdoors in Australia and the Southwestern United States.

 Beginner Mistake: Buy rabbits and put them in an enclosed area to start a colony.
 “Hey, I don’t have to buy cages and the bunnies will be happier together.”
 While colonies seem like an ideal set-up for beginners, they’re actually one of the worst ways to start raising rabbits.
 I strongly recommend that you start raising rabbits in cages or hutches.
 Once you have some experience and successful litters under your belt, then you can look into other options.